CampbellMcDowall/DunedinIoT/development/gateways/changingIpSettings/README.md

 title: network settings for local development
 ---

+# Changing network settings for locally accessing the Multitech Conduit

 If you are experiencing issues with connecting to the multitech gateway locally then you may need to ensure you are in the same ip address range.